rubyworks/yes/README.md

 YES - YAML Easy Schema
 ======================

-## SALES PITCH

-It doesn't get any easier than this!

-YES is a schema system for YAML that is intuitive and extremely powerful.
+YES is a schema system for YAML that is intuitive and powerful.

-YES Schemas are also YAML documents, so they eat there own dog food.
+YES schemas are also YAML documents, so it "eats its own dog food", as they say.

 ## HOW IT WORKS

-The design of YES is as simple as it is powerful.
+The design of YES is rather simple.
 A YES schema is composed of YPath selectors mapped to document constraints.
 A YES document can be either a mapping or a sequence of such constraints.
 YPath is a syntax for selecting *nodes* from a YAML document.

 When validating a YAML document against a YES schema a "lint" program simply collects all matching nodes with their applicable constraints into